English criminal law: Mens rea

-A lower threshold of mens rea is satisfied when a defendant recognizes that some act is dangerous but decides to commit it anyway.
+A lower threshold of mens rea is satisfied when a defendant recognises that some act is dangerous but decides to commit it anyway.
 This is recklessness.
-For instance if C tears a gas meter from a wall to get the money inside, and knows this will let flammable gas escape into a neighbor's house, he could be liable for poisoning.
-This is called "subjective recklessness," though in some jurisdictions "objective recklessness" qualifies as the requisite criminal intent, so that if someone ought to have recognized a risk and nevertheless proceeded, he may be held criminally liable.
+For instance if C tears a gas meter from a wall to get the money inside, and knows this will let flammable gas escape into a neighbour's house, he could be liable for poisoning.
+This is called "subjective recklessness", though in some jurisdictions "objective recklessness" qualifies as the requisite criminal intent, so that if someone ought to have recognised a risk and nevertheless proceeded, he may be held criminally liable.
 A novel aspect of the law on intention is that if one intends to harm somebody, it matters not who is actually harmed through the defendant's actions.
 The doctrine of transferred malice means, for instance, that if a man strikes another with his belt, but the belt bounces off and hits a nearby woman, the man is guilty of battery toward her.
 Malice can also be general, so that terrorists who plant bombs to kill random people are certainly guilty.

 The final requirement states that both an actus reus and a mens rea coincide.
 For instance, in R v Church, For instance, Mr. Church had a fight with a woman which rendered her unconscious.
 He attempted to revive her, but gave up, believing her to be dead.
 He threw her, still alive, in a nearby river, where she drowned.
 The court held that Mr. Church was not guilty of murder (because he did not ever desire to kill her), but was guilty of manslaughter.
 The "chain of events", his act of throwing her into the water and his desire to hit her, coincided.
 In this manner, it does not matter when a guilty mind and act coincide, as long as at some point they do.